Shown below is a basic Color Wheel Chart.

-To print this color wheel chart, simply right click on the image and select a SAVE option from your drop-down menu.
+To print the color wheel chart shown above, simply right click on the image and select a SAVE option from your drop-down menu.

 This will send the image to your picture file.
 From there you can reduce or enlarge it and set the margins as needed to create your own color wheel worksheet.

 INTERESTING FACTS ABOUT COLORS: